diogoff/trackml-100/README.md

 It reads the output file from the first step (`particles.csv`) into memory (yes, it reads 48 GB into RAM; I tried using [Dask](https://dask.org/) to avoid this, but at the time of this competition Dask did not support the aggregations that will be computed next).

+The x,y,z position of each hit is brought into a new column named _position_.

+Now come the operations that are central to this approach:

+* For each particle, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).

+* For each particle, we create a sequence of positions that the particle goes through.

+* For each particle, we also create

 ## The third step: _tracks_